How to Write a Persuasive Essay - Step by Step Guide

 Similarly, write a clear and logical conclusion and leave readers with some food for thought.
 It will help to create a convincing effect of your persuasive essay.

-Below are some useful tips to write a persuasive or argumentative essay.
+Below are some useful tips for writing a persuasive or argumentative essay.

 - State your position clearly in the introduction.